-The Z690 CLASSIFIED also features an onboard USB 2.0 port header, near the power/reset buttons.
-This header has a specific purpose - to allow you to flash the BIOS without an installed CPU using the included USB flash drive.
-For more information on flashing the BIOS without a CPU, please see Page 144.
+The Z690 DARK K|NGP|N also features an onboard USB 2.0 port header, near the power/reset buttons.
+This header has a specific purpose - to allow you to flash the BIOS with a USB flash drive without an installed CPU.
+For more information on flashing the BIOS without a CPU, please see Page 147.